creold/illustrator-scripts/md/Path.md

 ## SubtractTopPath
 [![Direct](https://img.shields.io/badge/Direct%20Link-SubtractTopPath.jsx-FF6900.svg)](http://bit.do/subtoppath) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 Subtracts the top selected shape from all the shapes below it.
 Pathfinder panel in Adobe Illustrator does not do it.
 Change the value of `isRmvTop` to `false` to keep the original shape.
 The `isUseFS: true` speeds up processing with a large number of objects.

+> **Warning**
-Align Stroke to Inside / Outside doesn't work correctly.
+> Align Stroke to Inside / Outside doesn't work correctly.
 Apply `Object > Path > Outline Stroke` before running the script.

 ![SubtractTopPath](https://i.ibb.co/B3QL4k2/Subtract-Top-Path.gif)